issahakimu/necta-results-scraper/README.md

 use NectaResultScraper\NectaResultScraper;

 // Retrieve O-Level (CSEE) results:
-$result = NectaResultScraper::results('S1832/0036/2024') // only csee candidate is supported;
+$result = NectaResultScraper::results('S1832/0036/2024'); // only csee candidate is supported

 // Output the results as JSON: echo json_encode($result);